rstacruz/oec-guide/docs/contract.md

 | <input type='checkbox'> | **[Employer's ID]** (passport or driver's license)                                                      |
 | <input type='checkbox'> | **[Company certification]**                                                                             |

+Much of this list is based on [email correspondences with POLO Australia](./polo_australia_correspondence.md) on May 2018.
+Be sure to inquire with your nearest POLO office.

 <br>

 > Next: Negotiate on revisions by ensuring your work contract follows [POEA employment standards](employment_standards.md).